 Skills assessments are the best way to measure an individual’s ability to do a certain job based on a series of curated questions and exercises.

 TestGorilla has a library of more than 110 scientifically validated tests so you can gauge how well a candidate can work remotely (now that you know what skills to look for) and whether or not they can actually do the job.
 Here are some examples of our skills tests:

-Remote work is here to stay and it has become a vital part of the way we do business.
+Remote work is here to stay and it has become a vital part of how we do business.
 Top talent is well within your reach if you use skills testing as part of your recruitment and selection process.
 Try TestGorilla for free.